 The children and our children’s children of all of us have to live here in this land together.
 Our children’s children will intermarry, one another, your children’s children, friends, and mine.
 Even if they wished, they could not remain citizens of foreign countries….The effort to keep our citizenship divided against itself by the use of the hyphen and along the lines of national origin is certain to breed a spirit of bitterness and prejudice and dislike between great bodies of our citizens.

 Some might be tempted to use Roosevelt’s words and authority in support of their feelings about the possibilities and limits of integration, while others might take offense at his language or what they might see as out-dated ideas.
 History can provide a mirror for today’s discussions of immigration, but it would be a mistake to fail to recognize the context in which Roosevelt was speaking.
 On a recent episode of BackStory podcast called “The Melting Pot: Americans and Assimilation,” Professor Bruce Schulman places the debate about hyphenated identities in the historical moment in which it was delivered.
 Schulman considered the implications of Roosevelt’s speech and what it suggested about his views on what it took to become an American.
-With that context, we might consider a few questions for then and now:

 - What assumptions did Roosevelt make about the identity of immigrants, their descendants, and the nation as a whole?